-- ► Today I am going to first discuss:
+- ► Today I am going to discuss:

 - · What is bullying?

 - Prevalence of bullying in Australia;

-- Common effects of bullying upon individuals;
+- Common effects of bullying upon individuals:

-- ▶ I will then refer to types of bullying.

-- ▶ I will also discuss the effects of bullying on people and particularly children.

 - Much of this will be well known to this audience, so I will deal with these matters very briefly.

 - ▶ I will outline Federal and State law that affects bullying and current proposals for change, both in Australia and elsewhere; - I will discuss the duties of teachers, schools and employers, who become aware of bullying between students or employees; - ▶ I will then discuss the civil law as it affects bullying and the duty of employers, teachers and in the case of children, parents or carers; - Finally, I will talk about methods of dealing with bullying and some developments in Australia in that regard.